fulleni/TaskMaster/README.md

 ## 💬 Contact

-For bug reports, feature requests, or general inquiries, please use the [issue tracker](https://github.com/fulleni/TaskMaster/issues).
+For bug reports and feature requests, please use the [issue tracker](https://github.com/fulleni/TaskMaster/issues).
+For general discussions, questions, and community conversations, feel free to use the [issue tracker](https://github.com/fulleni/TaskMaster/discussions) tab.